EnzymeML/trainingcourse_website/docs/status.md

 - [x] Read in data
 - [x] Peak detection/integration
 - [x] Extract peaks of given retention time from many spectra
-- [ ] Concentration calculation via internal standard
-- [ ] Concentration calculation via external standard
+- [x] Concentration calculation via external standard
+- [x] Export of data to CSV
 - [ ] Export of data to EnzymemML
-- [ ] Export of data to CSV